A soft, chewy, gluten-free chocolate chip cookie loaded with everything! Features buckwheat, oats, pecans, coconut flakes and chocolate chips!

 - Add the buckwheat flour, brown rice flour, tapioca starch, baking cocoa, baking soda, cornstarch, salt, cinnamon, and nutmeg.
 Mix until incorporated.

 - Fold in (stir in) the oats, coconut flakes, pecans, and chocolate chips by hand until just combined.

-- Chill the dough in the refrigerator 30 minutes.
-(This will help prevent the cookies from spreading out flat when baking, allows for the flavors of the ingredients to concentrate, and will create a chewier cookie).
+- Chill the dough in the refrigerator for 30 minutes.
+(This will help prevent the cookies from spreading out flat when baking, allows for the flavors of the ingredients to concentrate and will create a chewier cookie).